MetPX/sarracenia/doc/Admin.rst

   admin user        : the only one creating users... admin/feeder users: have all permission over queues and exchanges

-  subscribe user    : can write log messages to exchange   xs_<brokerUser> created for him
+  subscribe user    : can write report messages to exchange   xs_<brokerUser> created for him
                       can read post messages from exchange xpublic have all permissions on queue named  q_<brokerUser>*

   source user       : can write post messages   to exchange xs_<brokerUser> created for him
-                      can read post messages from exchange  xpublic can read  log messages from exchange  xl_<brokerUser> created for him have all permissions on queue named   q_<brokerUser>*
+                      can read post messages from exchange  xpublic can read  report messages from exchange  xl_<brokerUser> created for him have all permissions on queue named   q_<brokerUser>*